 Use of the materials requires an appointment.
 Please contact the archivist at email@example.com.

-Collection items available for reproduction, but the Archives Center makes no guarantees concerning copyright restrictions.
+Collection items available for reproduction, but the Archives makes no guarantees concerning copyright restrictions.
 Other intellectual property rights may apply.
-Archives cost-recovery and use fees may apply.
-All duplication requests must be reviewed and approved by Archives Center staff.
+Archives cost-recovery and use fees may apply when requesting reproductions.